Mireille13/Mireille13/README.md

 </div>

-  <p><b> I am an NYC based software engineer working primarely in the M/PERN techstack with a lil' TypeScript sprinkled on top.
+  <p> I am an NYC based software engineer working primarely in the M/PERN techstack with a lil' TypeScript sprinkled on top.
 I love buidling cool applications and also have a passion for teaching and technical writing.
-In my free time you can find me reading books on a variety of topics, exercising, or finding the next best place for breakfast. </b></p>
+In my free time you can find me reading books on a variety of topics, exercising, or finding the next best place for breakfast.</p>

 __Projects:__